Saigon Kick: Reunion (2012–present)

-On 21 September 2012, via the official Saigon Kick page on Facebook, the following message was posted:
+On September 21, 2012, via the official Saigon Kick page on Facebook, the following message was posted:

 "Saigon Kick will be reuniting with all of the original members Matt Kramer, Phil Varone, Jason Bieler, Tom Defile and Chris McLernon.
 Dates to be announced shortly."
 The band has discussed the possibility of new material.

-On 25 February 2013, via the official Saigon Kick page on Facebook, they announced that Tom Defile was no longer involved with the reunion in a statement that read "After the official Saigon Kick reunion announcement and rehearsals, we regret to announce that Tom Defile will not be continuing with the band.
-Tom and Saigon Kick amicably decided this is best for both parties and we wish him nothing but success in his future endeavors."
+On February 25, 2013, via the official Saigon Kick page on Facebook, they announced that Tom Defile was no longer involved with the reunion.

 A string of concerts were played in March / April 2013 in Orlando, Ft.
 Lauderdale, St. Petersburg, Las Vegas, Los Angeles, and New York City.
-An additional pair of shows were announced for December 2014 - in Las Vegas and St. Petersburg.
+An additional pair of shows were announced for December 2014 – in Las Vegas and St. Petersburg.
 These shows are significant in the band's history as they saw the return of original bassist Tom Defile to stand in for Chris McLernon.
 The Las Vegas concert was the first performance by all four of Saigon Kick's original members in 22 years.

 On May 12, 2015, the band announced that drummer Phil Varone was leaving the group, and would be replaced by Jonathan Mover for the band's scheduled 2015 live dates.
 Three days later, bassist Chris McLernon had announced that he was leaving the band.

-Musical style

-Saigon Kick's music is a fusion of glam metal, alternative, grunge, heavy metal, and hard rock.